Spirit & Place

 What is the Spirit & Place Festival?

-For 10 days each November, Spirit & Place features 40 events for all ages and interests--exhibits, performances, workshops, tours, and more--creating a citywide celebration and conversation around the annual theme (JOURNEY in 2014).
+For 10 days each November, Spirit & Place features 40 events for all ages and interests--exhibits, performances, workshops, tours, and more--creating a citywide celebration and conversation around the annual theme (DREAM in 2015).
 The festival's mission is to catalyze civic engagement and enduring change through creative collaborations among the arts, humanities, religion.
 Read our

 When is the Spirit & Place Festival?

-The Spirit & Place festival events will be held from November 7-16, 2014 celebrating the theme, JOURNEY.
+The Spirit & Place festival events will be held from November 6-15, 2015 celebrating the theme DREAM.

 What about this year's theme?